 Beginners will leave the workshop with everything they need to know to get started with new hives this spring.
 In addition, EMBA coordinates seasonal workshops and field days led by experienced members to help at every major turning point in the first year of beekeeping.
 EMBA supports beginner beekeepers with a broad program that includes educational and social events and coop purchasing of complete beginners' equipment kits and nucleus honey bee colonies for delivery in the spring, and open hive instructional workshops during the season at the Club's teaching apiary in Creve Coeur, Missouri.

-Tailored towards intermediate and expert level beekeepers and will place special emphasis on colony health and behavior.
+Tailored towards intermediate and expert level beekeepers, this course is intended for hobbyist, sideliner, and commercial beekeepers.
+The course will place special emphasis on hive management and improving honey bee health.

 DON'T MISS THE FRIDAY NIGHT FUN WITH A SOCIAL EVENT FOR NEW & OLD BEES TO MINGLE!

 The Friday evening before the Saturday workshop, EMBA hosts the Beekeeper's Mardi Gras Banquet to kick off our beekeeping weekend.
 Everyone is welcome to attend and we hope you'll join us!

 We'll have a Mardi Gras themed buffet dinner with a cash bar.